Earth Drillers (Except Oil and Gas); and Explosives Workers, Ordnance Handling Experts, and Blasters

-Operate a variety of drills such as rotary, churn, and pneumatic to tap sub-surface water and salt deposits, to remove core samples during mineral exploration or soil testing, and to facilitate the use of explosives in mining or construction.
+Earth Drillers operate a variety of drills such as rotary, churn, and pneumatic to tap sub-surface water and salt deposits, to remove core samples during mineral exploration or soil testing, and to facilitate the use of explosives in mining or construction.
 May use explosives.
 Includes horizontal and earth boring machine operators.
+Explosives Workers, Ordnance Handling Experts, and Blasters place and detonate explosives to demolish structures or to loosen, remove, or displace earth, rock, or other materials.
+May perform specialized handling, storage, and accounting procedures.
+Includes seismograph shooters.

-- Growth rate: 14 percent (Much faster than average)
+- Growth rate: 8 percent (As fast as average)

 Education and training: